IJPenguin/IJPenguin/README.md

-- 👋 Hi, I’m Penguin
+- 👋 Hi, I’m Ishan
-- 👀 I'am good at web dev though branching out isn't out of question
+- 🐧 Call me Penguin
-- 🌱 I’m currently learning AI/ML
+- 🔧 Can build anything
 - ☕ Chai peete hai chal ke
 <!---
 IJPenguin/IJPenguin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.